heyallnorahere/web-server-test/README.md

 - Ubuntu (It's what I'm running on GitHub Actions)

 ## Dependencies
-Libraries required on all platforms:
+Dependencies required on all platforms:
 - OpenSSL >= 1.1.1
 - OpenGL >= 3.3
+- CMake >= 3.15.4

-Libraries required on Unix systems:
+Dependencies required on Unix systems:
-- Asio
+- libasio
 - libssh2

 ## Building